cclauss/SnapchatCreep/Readme.md

 ###Snapchat Creeper###

-A simple script using Google Voice to text all 99 possible numbers from the Snapchat leak.
+A simple script using Google Voice to mass text all 99 possible numbers from the Snapchat leak.

 ####Usage:####